The Two Witnesses

 by Brad Boyles

 The action John is given here is a reference back to the instructions given to him in the previous chapter.
-It 10:11 John was told he must prophesy again and here in 11:1 he is immediately given a measuring rod and told to measure the temple and the altar.
+In Revelation 10:11 John was told he must prophesy again and here in Revelation 11:1 he is immediately given a measuring rod and told to measure the temple and the altar.
 I have lots of unanswered questions here.
 Why was he asked to prophesy again?
 Did he actually prophesy before, and if so, when?

 Measuring means to establish or preserve.
 For John, the temple would have been understood as the church.
 I tend to lean that this is another big-picture interpretation of God preserving his church and protecting them from the demonic onslaught of the Antichrist.
 Here are my reasons: